vtex/faststore-docs/docs/tutorials/how-to-override-section-components.md

 1. Choose the native section to be customized - [list of available native sections](./tbd-link)
 2. Navigate to `src/components/overrides` and create a new file named after the native section.
 For example, if you chose the `ProductDetails` section for customization, create a new file named `ProductDetails.tsx` under the `src/components/overrides` directory.

-eg. Consider you chose the `ProductDetails` section to customize.
-Create a new file named `ProductDetails.tsx` under the `src/components/overrides` directory.

 3. Copy and paste the following boilerplate on the file:

-You should change the value of the `SECTION` variable to the name of the section you chose to override.
-In this case, `ProductDetails` is used.

 ```tsx
 const SECTION = "ProductDetails";